aircraft-noise/asif-gen/README.md

 Would first filter the input data for arrivals, then for KSFO, resulting only flights arriving to KSFO being included in the subsequent ASIF generation.

-Bundling filtering functionality into asif-gen is almost certainly the wrong thing to do, long term, but is included now for reasons of expediency.
+Bundling filtering functionality into asif-gen is almost certainly the wrong thing to do long term, but is included now for reasons of expediency.

+## JSON Flights Data File

+Currently the only supported format is "TCR", which we are using for reasons of expediency until a better format is designed and documented.
+[An example is included here.](https://github.com/aircraft-noise/asif-gen/blob/develop/data/flights/flights-20180401.json).
+Be forewarned that as soon as an alternate flights data file format is defined, the TCR format will be quickly deprecated.

 ## Running asif-gen

 You will need to install Java (JDK prefered, JRE OK)

-Clone this repo from repo.
+Clone this repo from GitHub.

 The currently compiled (for Java) executable should be in bin/asif-gen